 - We aim to respond within two months.
 Authors of selected pieces for Prisms will be duly notified.
 Subsequently, if your work is chosen for the Itanile Award, you will be notified by mail in November, and a shortlist as well as the list of eventual winners will be released in December.

 - Note that we have 2 reading periods in the year.
 The first reading period is Jan – Feb (Submission deadline – Jan 31st).
 Our second reading period is Jul – Aug (Submission deadline – Jul 31st).
 Each call for submission marks the beginning of our reading period and will be announced on itanile.org.
+All dates are flexible so writers are encouraged to register on the site and subscribe to receive emails from us.

 - Submission is strictly through our website submission process.
 We do not accept email submissions.